vowstar/k210-linux-nommu/linux-kernel/Documentation/admin-guide/mm/transhuge.rst

 thp_file_alloc
 	is incremented every time a file huge page is successfully allocated.

+thp_file_fallback
+	is incremented if a file huge page is attempted to be allocated but fails and instead falls back to using small pages.

+thp_file_fallback_charge
+	is incremented if a file huge page cannot be charged and instead falls back to using small pages even though the allocation was successful.

 thp_file_mapped
 	is incremented every time a file huge page is mapped into